Back to Campus: College Town Retirement Living

 About 37% of Kendal at Oberlin residents are alumni or former faculty and staff.
 Others come to Kendal because their children are employed at the College.
 And some come just because they are drawn to the college-town atmosphere and the environment of Oberlin.

-Kendal is known nationwide for communities developed in college or university towns.
+The Kendal Corporation is known nationwide for having several communities developed in college or university towns.
 More and more, older adults are choosing a lifestyle that offers opportunities for lifelong learning.
 Following are links to national media coverage of this trend in retirement living, both highlighting Kendal at Oberlin’s relationship to Oberlin College: